-Indonesia – the world’s third largest democracy with the world’s largest Muslim population – is one of Australia’s most important bilateral relationships.
-As strategic partners, we enjoy an extensive framework of cooperation spanning political, economic, security, development, education and people-to-people ties.
+Indonesia – the world's third largest democracy with the world's largest Muslim population – is one of Australia's most important bilateral relationships.
+We enjoy an extensive framework of cooperation spanning political, economic, security, development, education and people-to-people ties.
 With over one million Australians visiting Indonesia each year, it is the number two destination for all outbound Australian tourists.
 Australia's diplomatic network in Indonesia includes the embassy in Jakarta and consulates in Bali, Surabaya and Makassar.

 The bilateral relationship is underpinned by a series of regular high-level meetings.
-These include the Indonesia-Australia Annual Leaders’ Meeting, the Foreign and Defence Ministers’ 2+2 Dialogue, the Trade Ministers’ Meeting and the Ministerial Council on Law and Security.
+These include the Indonesia-Australia Annual Leaders' Meeting, the Foreign and Defence Ministers' 2+2 Meeting, and the Ministerial Council on Law and Security.

 Australia and Indonesia also work closely on a range of common strategic interests in regional and global fora.
 We are the only two members from Southeast Asia in the G20 and cooperate in the East Asia Summit (EAS), ASEAN Regional Forum, Indian Ocean Rim Association (IORA) and Mexico, Indonesia, Republic of Korea, Turkey and Australia (MIKTA).

 Since taking office in 2014, President Joko Widodo has visited Australia three times.
 He attended the G20 Summit in Brisbane in 2014, made his first state visit to Australia in 2017 and attended the ASEAN-Australia Special Summit in Sydney in March 2018.